-Note 4 -Education Service and Support Provider
+Note 4 - Education Service and Support Provider

-Academica Dade, LLC, an education service and support provider, provides administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting and financial reporting and virtual education services.
+Academica Dade, LLC, an education service and support provider, offers administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting and financial reporting and virtual education services.
 The agreement calls for a fee on a per student basis.
 The agreement is with Somerset Academy, Inc. for a period of five years, through June 30, 2021, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
-During the year ended June 30, 2017, the School incurred approximately \$230,625 in management fees.
+During the year ended June 30, 2019, the School incurred \$265,500, in fees.